Chart Color Schemes

 Seaford has a typical household mix, with a lower-than-average median household size

-Family households account for 67.4% of all households, including 24.8% couples with children, 29.1% couples without children, and 12.9% single parent families.
-Non-family households make up the remaining 32.6%, with lone person households at 29.8% and group households comprising 2.6%.
+Family households constitute 67.4 percent of all households, including 24.8 percent couples with children, 29.1 percent couples without children, and 12.9 percent single parent families.
+Non-family households account for the remaining 32.6 percent, with lone person households at 29.8 percent and group households comprising 2.6 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households